Scraynor/my_apero2/content/_index.md

   <h3> News </h3>
     <ul>
       <li> <a href="https://carma.newcastle.edu.au/meetings/ium/">Indigenising University Mathematics</a> conference at the University of Newcastle 20-21 September 2021.
-Here are my [reflections]().
+Here are my <a href="/blog/ium_reflections/">reflections</a>.
 (With corrections to the version included in the MQ Maths and Stats October newsletter.) </li>
       <li>My long paper on <a href="https://www.sciencedirect.com/science/article/pii/S0001870821004503">Graphical combinatorics and a distributive law for modular operads</a> has been published in <a href="https://www.sciencedirect.com/journal/advances-in-mathematics/vol/392/suppl/C3">Advances in Mathematics</a>.
 It can be accessed without subscription for a limited time <a href="https://authors.elsevier.com/a/1dnt0RELdnJN3">here.</a> </li>
       <li>The preprint of my paper on <a href="https://arxiv.org/abs/2108.04557">Brauer diagrams, modular operads and a nerve theorem for circuit algebras</a> is available on the arXiv. </li>
     </ul>